David X. Cohen: Futurama

 Comedy Central picked up the show for 26 new half-hour episodes that began airing in mid-2010.

 Cohen told Newsday in August 2009 that the reported 26-episode order means "[i]t will be up to 26.
 I can't guarantee it will be 26.
 But I think there's a pretty good chance it'll be exactly 26.
 Fox has been a little bit cagey about it, even internally.
 But nobody's too concerned.
 We're plunging ahead."
 Two episodes were in the process of being voice-recorded at that time, with an additional "six scripts ... in the works, ranging in scale from 'it's a crazy idea that someone's grandmother thought of' to 'it's all on paper'. ..."The first episode is tentatively titled 'Rebirth' — and in a surprisingly literal fashion, as things turn out".
 It aired June 24 on Comedy Central.

 Cohen designed one of the robots in the robot strip club which he said was "his one artistic contribution to the show".
 The robot's waist gyrated sexily using a planetary gear.
 In an episode's commentary, this artistic contribution is discussed by Futurama co-creator Matt Groening, who describes Cohen as being very particular about how the animators used his design, and that Cohen's original drawing is still framed in his office.

 He makes some brief cameo appearances in cartoon form, first in the Futurama episode "A Bicyclops Built for Two", along with several other people who worked on the show, and second on "I Dated a Robot" as a member of the eBay audience.
 Both appearances are pointed out during DVD commentaries.

 Name change

-When the FOX primetime animated shows unionized in 1998, Cohen was forced to use a different name for professional purposes, as there was already another member credited as David S. Cohen (who worked on Courage the Cowardly Dog).
+When the FOX primetime animated shows unionized in 1998, Cohen was forced to use a different name for professional purposes, as there was already another member credited as David S. Cohen (who worked on Balto and Courage the Cowardly Dog).
 The Writers Guild of America does not allow multiple members to use the same name for onscreen credits.
 Instead of using his full middle name, he chose to use the middle initial "X"—because it sounded "sci-fi-ish"—and has jokingly said that the "X" would make him "the David Cohen people would remember".
 The "X" does not actually stand for anything, but Cohen included a period "so people don't think it's some mathematical formula: 'David times Cohen' or something".